-In Maven plug-ins are configured by specifying a configuration element where the child elements of the configuration element are mapped to fields, or setters, inside your Mojo (remember that a plug-in consists of one or more Mojos where a Mojo maps to a goal).
-Say, for example, we had a Mojo that performed a query against a particular URL, with a specified timeout and list of options.
+Maven plugins (build and reporting) are configured by specifying a <configuration> element where the child elements of the <configuration> element are mapped to fields, or setters, inside your Mojo.
+(Remember that a plug-in consists of one or more Mojos where a Mojo maps to a goal.)
+Say, for example, you have a Mojo that performs a query against a particular URL, with a specified timeout and list of options.
 The Mojo might look like the following:

 public class MyQueryMojo